Altinity/clickhouse-regression/clickhouse_keeper/README.md

 Performance tests can be launched with `./perfomance.py` command.
-It will start performance tests of all [available coordination cluster] configurations for local ClickHouse binary (path to ClickHouse binary, default: /usr/bin/clickhouse notification:
+It will start performance tests of all [available coordination cluster] configurations for local ClickHouse binary.
+Path to default ClickHouse binary is `/usr/bin/clickhouse`. (warning:
-`chown clickhouse:clickhouse /usr/bin/clickhouse` should be applied to work correct with default value).
+`chown clickhouse:clickhouse /usr/bin/clickhouse` should be applied to work correctly with the default value)

 The performance test scenario is based on inserting into a `bad` table (every row generates coordination cluster transaction).
 It collects insert times and returns the `min` value.
 After that, it provides a `bench_*.csv` file